virtuozzo/cloudscripting-docs/docs/reference/handling-custom-errors.md

 }
 ```

-All other cases when custom error is not predefined in the block `errorHandler` the default popup type is `error` with output message in it.
+In all the other cases, i.e. when a custom error is not predefined within the `errorHandler` block, the default pop-up window is *error* containing an output message.